konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 #### Explanations

-The first step is to deploy a GKE cluster, with the required configuration, you can for example check the nodes configuration :
+The first step is to deploy a GKE cluster, with the required configuration, you can for example check the nodes configuration:

 ```console
 kubectl get nodes